 The government’s electric car grant was originally launched in 2011 and is designed to encourage drivers to purchase zero-emission vehicles by offering a discount on the sale price.
 It is hoped that the scheme will make eco-friendly cars more affordable, which in turn will increase sales and reduce carbon emissions.

-The electric car grant is overseen by the Office for Low Emission Vehicles and is available for Category 1 models – those with CO2 emissions of less than 50g/km that can travel at least 70 miles with zero emissions.
+The electric car grant is overseen by the Office for Low Emission Vehicles and is available for cars with CO2 emissions of less than 50g/km that can travel at least 70 miles with zero emissions.

 Not anymore.
 Previously, plug-in hybrids (classed as being Category 2 or 3) were part of the scheme, but the government announced in October 2018 they would no longer be deemed eligible.
 However, drivers of hybrids still receive support in the form of lower tax rates, charging grants and some local incentives such as free parking.